University Based Organizations

-The Center on Philanthropy at Indiana University increases the understanding of philanthropy and improves its practice through programs in research, teaching, public service, and public affairs.
+The Lilly Family School of Philanthropy at Indiana University increases the understanding of philanthropy and improves its practice through programs in research, teaching, public service, and public affairs.
 The website provides access to education and training programs, research, philanthropic links and information on the Fundraising School, the Lake Family Institute on Faith & Giving, and the Women's Philanthropy Institute.

 Johns Hopkins University, Center for Civil Society Studies

 The Center for Civil Society Studies seeks to improve understanding and the effective functioning of not-for-profit, philanthropic, or "civil society" organizations in the United States and throughout the world in order to enhance the contribution these organizations can make to democracy and the quality of human life.
 The Center conducts research on both national and international trends in philanthropy and nonprofits in addition to research on nonprofit capacity building.
 The website provides access to Center publications and seminars.

 New York University School of Law, National Center on Philanthropy and the Law